 Coincidentally, marijuana is illegal because influential addicts (who used safety, power, money, attention, and status to trigger the powerful neurotransmitter) conspired to maintain their dopamine flow.

-The individual most responsible for marijuana’s criminalization was Harry J. Anslinger, a failed Federal prohibitionist hopelessly addicted to power and attention.
+Harry J. Anslinger was a failed prohibitionist hopelessly addicted to power and attention.
 As is often the case with addicts, Anslinger’s pathological lying was both a symptom of his disease and the key to his success.
 Employing lessons learned during prohibition, the crusading opportunist set out to make a name for himself by railing against the evils of drugs.
 In truth, the only drug Agent Evil cared about was a neurotransmitter he manufactured in his brain with expectations of returning to the good old days.
 Desperate to feed insatiable dopamine needs, Harry zeroed in on an herb that offered the perfect bogeymen plus a shortcut back to the headlines and power he craved.

 In a rational country, Anslinger’s depravity would have landed him in rehab or jail.
 In a country controlled by safety, power, attention, status, and money addicts, the driven reprobate was promoted to head the newly formed Bureau of Narcotics.